 Research has shown that parents who actively and positively communicate with their kids may reduce the onset of pregnancy, sexually transmitted diseases (STDs), and HIV.
 Communicate honestly and openly about important issues.
 Talk to your kids early and often about sex, and be specific.
 Be clear about your own sexual values and attitudes.
 Talk to them about such things as school, self-esteem, and internet safety, and be sure you know where they are and who their friends are. more

 Even though teens may seem healthy, they need a doctor or other healthcare provider to give them regular care.
 Abstinence from sexual intercourse is the best choice for teenagers, but some teens need reproductive health services to provide them with information and resources to prevent pregnancy and sexually transmitted diseases.
-If you do not have health insurance coverage for your child, your child may be eligible for the RIte Care Program.

 Sex education that discusses both abstinence and contraception encourages teens to delays teen sexual activity.
 Comprehensive sex education also provides teens with information about birth control and how to prevent sexually transmitted diseases, which can protect them if they are sexually active.

 Let your kids know that you value education more broadly, too.
 Children who value education are less likely to engage in risky behavior. more